xingularity/OpenLCDFDM/README.md

   2. Cython
   3. Pyside
 4. OpenMP

+## License
+This code is distributed under BSD license. please read the LICENSE file in the repository.

 ## References
 1. Optics of Liquid Crystal Display by Pochi Yeh and Claire Gu.
 ISBN: 0470181761